Keksuccino/docs_fancymenu/docs/placeholders.md

 This example takes the maximum RAM value and divides it by 1024 to convert it from MB to GB.

 > [!IMPORTANT]
-> Unlike real JSON, nested placeholders do **not** get **escaped** by using `\`.
-This is very important, because placeholders will stop working when escaped (obviously).
-Placeholders just use a JSON-like syntax.
-They are not real JSON.
+> This is FancyMenu syntax, not JSON.
+Nested placeholders use the exact unescaped form shown above, so JSON formatters will reject or rewrite them.
+Placeholder names are case-sensitive; malformed or unknown placeholders remain visible as text and are logged.

 # Using Placeholders